brianmtreese/briantree.se/_posts/2025/05/2025-05-29-angular-show-once-directive-using-local-storage.md

   - "Local Storage"
 ---

-<p class="intro"><span class="dropcap">H</span>ave you ever wanted to show a banner, tooltip, or onboarding message just once, and then hide it forever?
-Like… "We get it.
-Thanks for the message.
-Please don’t show it again."
-In this tutorial, I’ll show you a clean, modern Angular 19+ approach for one-time UI using <a href="https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage" target="_blank">local storage</a>, <a href="https://angular.dev/guide/signals" target="_blank">signals</a>, and finally a reusable <a href="https://angular.dev/guide/directives/structural-directives" target="_blank">structural directive</a> you can drop anywhere in your app.</p>
+<p class="intro"><span class="dropcap">O</span>ne-time UI elements like onboarding banners and tooltips need to remember their dismissed state across page reloads, but managing this with component state loses persistence.
+LocalStorage provides persistent storage that survives browser sessions, while Angular signals enable reactive state management.
+This tutorial demonstrates how to build a reusable structural directive that combines localStorage persistence with signal-based reactivity, creating a one-time UI pattern you can use anywhere in your Angular application.</p>

 {% include youtube-embed.html %}